man sitting on the couch with his laptop

 Federal student loans are provided by the government.
 However, your payments and loan management are usually handled through an independent company called a student loan servicer.

-To see if you qualify for a federal loan and other federal student aid, you need to fill out the Free Application for Federal Student Aid, commonly referred to as FAFSA®.
+To see if you qualify for a federal loan and other federal student aid, you need to fill out the Free Application for Federal Student Aid, commonly referred to as the FAFSA®.
 The application must be filled out every year you want to apply for federal student aid.

 There are a few different types of federal student loans.
 The main federal student loans are: